 That all happened in early 2016, shortly after the complaint was filed.
 Then everything went dark and we didn’t hear anything while the First Amended Class Action complaint was filed, though the only change was listing of another plaintiff.

 Fast-forward to 2018, when Trion filed a demurrer, or an objection that questions the validity of the plaintiff’s claims that mostly targets the illegal lottery claims.
 Conspicuously absent were any objections about whether the 10% discount constituted misleading advertising.
-MMO Fallout speculates that Trion was trying was trying to narrow the focus of the suit for trial.
+MMO Fallout speculates that Trion was trying to narrow the focus of the suit for trial.
 Hilariously, the judge accused Trion of misusing footnotes and font size (font size, folks) to bypass statutory page limitations and threatened to strike any future briefs that didn’t adhere to the rules.
 The judge denied the demurrers about the illegal lottery and then denied a motion for a summary adjudication (which was asking the judge to rule without going to trial).

 This brings us to the fall of 2018, when Trion was bought and dissolved by Gamigo, prompting the plaintiffs to try to add Gamigo and another company, Golden Gate Games to the lawsuit without success.
 In early 2019, we learned that Trion’s insurer wanted to settle the case as the only real asset left to Trion was an insurance policy – and defense costs were eating up the policy.
 Last fall, the settlement was approved, and of course emails went to players about the settlement in January 2020.